Welcome to Yale Sign

 Prospective Students

-The Yale LGBTQ Center offers a variety of social gatherings and events throughout the year such as Beyond the Binary, W{holy] Queer, movie nights or film screenings, community meals, parties like Monster Mash and Pride Prom, book talks, etc. In addition, there are events planned throughout the semester, such as educational workshops, lectures, game nights, and more.
-We have a Pride committee, a Gender Resources committee, and a QTPOC committee that also coordinate events in addition to our affinity groups.
+The Yale LGBTQ Center offers a variety of social gatherings and events throughout the year such as Beyond the Binary, W{holy] Queer, movie nights or film screenings, community meals, parties like Monster Mash and Pride Prom, book talks, etc. In addition, there are events planned throughout the semester, such as academic workshops, lectures, game nights, and more.
+We have a Pride committee, a Gender Resources committee, and a Intercultural Collaborations committee that also coordinate events in addition to our affiliated groups.
 October is LGBTQ History Month and we begin observing Pride@Yale in April, so many programs happen in these months.
 To learn more about what is happening, we recommend you join our Newsletter.

 Unfortunately, yes, as with most institutions across the country.
 One can report a bias incident to the Yale LGBTQ Center, to your respective college deans, the Yale Police Department, the Office of Institutional Equity and Accessibility, or any other cultural center.